Let's have a look at some of the questions people have about windsurf foiling:

 A: There are lots of great options.
 You'll pick up the basics on most anything, except for maybe a really small high wind race wing, so we would recommend choosing based on long term goals and general needs rather than just something "beginner friendly".

 You'll want to think about how you normally like to sail- Full power with outboard straps and locked out stance?
-Go with a freeride foil with a longer fuselage.
-Or if you are generally sailing with a more surfy style, taking your time, enjoying the swell and turning and burning with inboard straps, you should consider going with a more surfy/freeride foil with a shorter fuselage.
+Go with a freeride or freerace foil with a longer fuselage.
+If you are generally sailing with a more surfy style, taking your time, enjoying the swell and turning and burning with inboard straps, you should consider going with a more surfy/freeride/wave foil with a shorter fuselage.

 You should also consider which board and sails that you're most likely to use, and try to match up the foil with the style of complete kit that you're putting together.